david-cako/T430-Hackintosh/README.md

 - Delete all folders in `/EFI/CLOVER/kext/` except `other`

-- Copy Clover installer, Kext Wizard, and any needed drivers (USB WiFi is a good start) to root of USB drive for post-installation
+- Copy [Clover installer](https://sourceforge.net/projects/cloverefiboot/), [Kext Wizard](http://mac.softpedia.com/get/Utilities/Kext-Wizard.shtml), and any needed drivers to root of USB drive for post-installation.
+USB WiFi is a good start; I am using [this](https://www.amazon.com/Edimax-EW-7811Un-150Mbps-Raspberry-Supports/dp/B003MTTJOY) as it fits very nicely into the recessed USB3.0 slots on the left of the computer.

 - Copy kexts included in this repo to root of USB drive